Healthy Homes Assessment Elderslea

 What We Do

-As building inspectors, we handle all aspects of specialist house inspects.
-We are here to ensure that you make the correct decision when buying your next home.
+As building inspectors, we handle all elements associated with specialist house Inspections.
+We’re here to ensure you make the best decision when purchasing your next property.

-We specialise in a range of services to make sure that you are completely informed of the condition of any property you could be looking to purchase or sell as well as additional solutions.
+We specialise in a variety of services to make sure that you are fully informed of the condition of any property you could be considering buying or selling and also other services.

-We don’t just work with you , but we also have major clients, including local councils, banks, and insurance firms.
-Evidently they like their peace of mind provided, thanks to the information in our building inspection reports.
+We not only collaborate with you, but we also have large clients including bank branches, local councils, and insurance companies.
+Evidently they enjoy this peace of mind provided, by the data contained provided in our building inspection reports.

-With our systemised method of conducting your home inspection and the latest software technology that incorporates digital images into the reports, you can actually see any issues identified.
-With our detailed reporting it’s no wonder that we receive so many referrals from clients our service to family members and friends.
+Our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into your report, you are able to actually see any issues discovered.
+Because of our detailed report, it is easy to understand why we have so many customers who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports